 Riding Gear is one of the most variable factors involved in packing for a motorcycle trip.
 Something you’re going to want to consider is the climate where you’re headed.
 Is it Fall in the Rockies?
 Summer in the South?
 Maybe reading over my Winter Riding Essentials Guide will help out if you plan to ride in chilly weather.
 Below is a list of the riding gear I always pack on trips.

-- Leather Jacket – You’re going to want a heavy duty leather jacket that can protect you and is ultimately comfortable for those long miles.
-I love all of my Roland Sands Design Jackets, but the Maven tends to be my go-to.
+- Leather Jacket or Riding Shirt – You’re going to want a quality riding jacket that can protect you and is ultimately comfortable for those long miles.
+I love all of my Roland Sands Design Jackets, but the Maywood tends to be my go-to.

-- Boots – There’s plenty of great boot manufacturer’s out there.
+- Riding Boots – There are plenty of great boot manufacturers out there.
 I personally really enjoy the H-D Footwear lineup, specifically the Beechwood and Walfield styles.
 Some people need compression socks to keep their lower legs comfortable on long hauls.
 A tight pair of tall boots could also help.
 They also keep my legs warm, deflect debris from hitting my shins, and are comfortable to walk around in all day if needed.